Basketball: Shooting

-Another shot that is less common than the layup, is the "circus shot".
+Another shot, less common than the layup, is the "circus shot".
 The circus shot is a low-percentage shot that is flipped, heaved, scooped, or flung toward the hoop while the shooter is off-balance, airborne, falling down or facing away from the basket.
 A back-shot is a shot taken when the player is facing away from the basket, and may be shot with the dominant hand, or both; but there is a very low chance that the shot will be successful.

 A shot that misses both the rim and the backboard completely is referred to as an air ball.
 A particularly bad shot, or one that only hits the backboard, is jocularly called a brick.
 The hang time is the length of time a player stays in the air after jumping, either to make a slam dunk, layup or jump shot.